maziac/currah_uspeech_tests/Readme.md

 - Is address 1000h (and 3000/1h) only writable/readable if the Currah ROM is on?

 While testing I found some other interesting behaviour an extended the tests:
-- The values of the other bits when reading 1000h.</li>
+- The values of the other bits when reading 1000h.
-- Mirroring of the Currah ROM.</li>
+- Mirroring of the Currah ROM.
-- Is the Spectrum ROM available (above 0800h) while the Currah ROM is enabled?</li>
+- Is the Spectrum ROM available (above 0800h) while the Currah ROM is enabled?
-- Mirroring of the addresses 1000h and 3000/1h.</li>
+- Mirroring of the addresses 1000h and 3000/1h.

 Here is the test program I used: